Module Categories of the Generic Virasoro VOA and Quantum Groups: Introduction

+In spite that the above mentioned works would cover our results, we believe that it is still worthwhile recording our proof because our method is different; the feature of our method is that it relies on an actual construction of intertwining operators.
+Another recent example of a~similar approach (to different problems) can be found in~\cite{nakano2024fusion}.

-In the following Section~\ref{sect:quantum_group}, we give an account of the quantum group $\Uq(\fsl_{2})$ and fix several details of e.g. the Clebsch--Gordan coefficients and the universal $R$-matrix.
+{\bf Organization of the paper.} In the following Section~\ref{sect:quantum_group}, we give an account of the quantum group $\Uq(\fsl_{2})$ and fix several details of, e.g., the Clebsch--Gordan coefficients and the universal $R$-matrix.
 In Section~\ref{sect:module_cat_VOA}, we recall the necessary background information on the module category of a VOA.
 In particular, we quickly look at the Huang--Lepowsky theory that equips the module category of a VOA with the structure of a ribbon tensor category.
-We focus our attention on the generic Virasoro VOA in Section~\ref{sect:generic_VirVOA} and review the known results from our previous work.
-Section~\ref{eq:cat_equiv} is the main part of this paper, where we define the first row module category of the generic Virasoro VOA and examine its structure in detail.
-Consequently, we will prove that it is equivalent to the category of type I modules of $\Uq (\fsl_{2})$.
+We focus our attention on the generic Virasoro VOA in Section~\ref{sect:generic_VirVOA} and review the known results from our previous work~\cite{KoshidaKytola2022}.
+Section~\ref{sect:first-row_module_category} is the main part of this paper, where we define the first row module category of the generic Virasoro VOA and examine its structure in detail.
+Consequently, we will prove Theorem~\ref{thm:first-row-cat_QG}.
+In Section~\ref{sect:C1-cofinite_module_category}, we study the category of $C_{1}$-cofinite modules of the generic Virasoro VOA and prove Theorem~\ref{thm:C1-cat_QG}.